 Technically psyllium doesn’t add moisture, but it does prevents from having to add more flour, which dries baked goods out.
 It has a high viscosity, so it is able to bind liquids more effectively and an additional volume of dry ingredients is not needed.

-The combination of all the benefits above creates a crumb similarly found in wheat flour breads.
+The combination of all the above creates a crumb similarly found in wheat flour breads.
 The assistance of binding, structure, and moisture yields a pliable, soft, and chewy bread structure.

 Pro Tip: Gluten-free breads baked with psyllium husk take on this ideal crumb structure when enjoyed at room temperature, or the slightest bit warmed.
 Slightly chilled or cold bread will have a displeasing, crumbly texture.